Recent ransomware attacks and security breaches are detrimental to an organization’s business data, and reputation.

 What are ransomware attacks?

-Ransomware is a type of cyberattack wherein an organization or individual threatened for money.
+Ransomware is a type of cyberattack wherein an organization or individual is threatened for money.
 The attacker threatens to publish the victim’s personal or corporate data or permanently block access to it until a ransom is paid—usually via a cryptocurrency like Bitcoin.
 Other recent variants include cutting off access to utilities, internet access, oil pipelines, and corporate intranets.

 Can you refuse to pay ransomware?

 The US government prefers you to refuse to pay cybercriminals.
 The more we see companies pay these criminals, the more they are encouraged to continue.
 Ransomware isn’t just some guy calling you up and threatening you.
-The attack happens quietly and subtly, the attackers bide their time, and you find out later.
+The attack happens quietly and subtly; the attackers bide their time, and you find out later.
 Some companies don’t find out until six months after the attack.

 The US government takes a stand against ransomware